oliverklee/ext-seminars/Documentation/Installation/SetUpThePlug-in/Index.rst

    plugin.tx_seminars_pi1.listView {
    }

-Note that the notification e-mail to the organizer and the list view show the headings even for empty fields, while the single view and the notification e-mail to the participant remove the headings for some seminar properties (not all, just where it makes sense).
+Note that the notification email to the organizer and the list view show the headings even for empty fields, while the single view and the notification email to the participant remove the headings for some seminar properties (not all, just where it makes sense).